 All data in electronic format (e-mails, documents, uploaded batches of data etc.) are stored either on the servers of the European Commission or of its contractors.
 Their operations abide by the Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.

 The European Commission’s contractors are bound by a specific contractual clause for any processing operations of your personal data on behalf of the European Commission, and by the confidentiality obligations deriving from the transposition of the General Data Protection Regulation in the EU Member States.

 In order to protect your personal data, the European Commission has put in place a number of technical and organisational measures.
 Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
 Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.

 Who has access to your personal data and to whom are they disclosed?

 Access to your personal data is provided to authorised staff of the European Commission responsible for carrying out the processing operation and according to the ‘need to know’ principle.
 Such staff abide by statutory, and when required, additional confidentiality agreements.

-The personal information we collect on the applicants who request access to documents will not be given to any third party, except to the extent and for the purpose we may be required to do so by law.
+The personal information we collect on the applicants who request access to documents will not be given to any third party, except:

 What are your rights and how can you exercise them?